My devotional asks me, “What can I do to relieve the fears of others?” I am stopped short. I have been exacerbating fears, not relieving them.

 I must depend more and more on the God who is peace for my safety and security and not on law enforcement or leadership or even common sense.

-And I must focus on what really counts—building God’s kingdom by discipling others and helping them know that they are dearly loved.
+And I must focus on what really counts—and what counted for Mary—building God’s kingdom by discipling others and helping them know that they are dearly loved.

 What can you do to relieve the fears of others?